suresh-abeyweera/End-to-End-Data-Warehouse-and-ETL-Project/README.md

 # End-to-End-Data-Warehouse-and-ETL-Project
 Data Warehouse is a good skill for any data enthusiast.
 I learnt some Data Warehouse &amp; ETL concepts and did my own end to end Data warehouse model.
 I have used SQL server and SSIS as tools in the project.

-I selected the below database for my Analysis, and it is a Data set from a bank about loan transactions.
+I selected the below database for my Analysis, and it is a Data set from a bank about loan transactions which has over 1 million records.

 https://relational.fit.cvut.cz/dataset/Financial